dharijanto/es6-frontend-skeleton/README.md

+## Abstract
 This repo showcases a simplest way of doing NodeJS-style programming in web frontend.

-Libraries that are used:
-Browserify -> Allows node-style 'require' to include module Browserify-shim -> Allows SHIM-ing non-NPM hosted module to be 'require'-ed Babelify -> Convert ES6 to ES5
+## Libraries Used:
+1. browserify: Allows node-style 'require' module-management.
+2. browserify-shim: Allows using non-NPM modules with browserify
+3. babelify: JS Transpiler
+4. babel-presets-es2015: ES6 -> ES5 presets.